Disambiguating electrical detection of magnetization dynamics in magnetic insulators: Results and Discussion

 We next study a system with even lower dissipation by using a 40-nm-thick BiYIG film grown on a YSGG substrate, with magnetic dissipation characterized by a Gilbert damping $\alpha\approx$~0.0028 $\pm$ 0.0002 and an inhomogeneous broadening $\mu_0\Delta H_0\approx$~1.4 $\pm$ 0.1 mT (Sect.~\ref{sec:experiment}).
 First, Fig.~\ref{fig5}(a) shows the polar-angle-dependent voltage spectra measured in a local device at 5~GHz, under the same conditions as used above for the TmIG film.
-The sign of the SSE background is consistent with that observed in TmIG [Fig.~\ref{fig3}(b)] and 10-nm-thick BiYIG [Fig.~\ref{suppfig:fig3}(d)].
+The sign of the SSE background is consistent with that observed in TmIG [Fig.~\ref{fig3}(b)] and 12-nm-thick BiYIG [Fig.~\ref{suppfig:fig3}(d)].
 However, the sign of the resonance peak is reversed, as shown in Fig.~\ref{fig5}(b).
-This reversal indicates that when the magnetic dissipation is sufficiently low, spin pumping becomes the dominant contribution even in the local measurement geometry.
-Only when the polar angle approaches $\theta=0^\circ$ or $180^\circ$ does the resonance peak become anti-symmetric or show a sign reversal, as shown in Fig.~\ref{fig5}(b).
-This behavior highlights that the intrinsic ST-FMR contribution dominates only under the condition that the local or nonlocal spin pumping is strongly attenuated.
+This reversal indicates that, in the 40-nm-thick BiYIG/YSGG device, spin pumping becomes the dominant contribution even in the local measurement geometry.
+We emphasize that the relative weights of spin pumping and SMR-based ST-FMR rectification are not determined by magnetic damping alone.
+Spin pumping depends on the effective spin-mixing conductance $G_{\rm eff}$ at the Pt/garnet interface (Eq.~\ref{sp_geff}), whereas the rectified ST-FMR voltage scales with the SMR ratio of the Pt strip.
+To assess whether the dominance of spin pumping in this device could simply originate from an anomalously weak SMR, we performed angle-dependent magnetoresistance measurements on the same BiYIG(40 nm)/YSGG device, as described in Ref.~\onlinecite{SI}.
+The extracted average SMR ratio is $\Delta R_{\rm SMR}/R=(2.14\pm0.08)\times10^{-4}$.
+This value is comparable to the commonly reported $10^{-4}$-level SMR ratios in YIG/Pt~\cite{Nakayama2013SMR,Vlietstra2013SMR,Althammer2013SMR,Puetter2017SMR,Reustlen2025SMR}, although it is smaller than the largest values obtained for optimized in-situ YIG/Pt interfaces.
+This suggests that the predominance of spin pumping in the local geometry cannot be solely attributed to a suppressed SMR.